vivekdk/arka/config/prompt.execution.md

 - Mark a todo item `completed` only after the corresponding work is actually finished.
 - Mark a todo item `failed` when execution of that step blocks completion.
 - Replan only for recovery after a real failure or when the runtime explicitly requires it.
+- If Turn Policy shows a pending external user action from a prior turn and the current user message is a resume confirmation, treat that external step as already completed and continue the blocked workflow.
+Do not ask the user to repeat the same external action, and do not keep or recreate a wait-for-user-action todo for it.

 Analysis rules:
 - For non-trivial analysis, write task-specific Python scripts and use them to compute results.